 Help!
 I want to delete my credit history

-We got an email the other day from a guy who wanted his account deleted.
+We got an email the other day from a guy who actually said “help me delete my credit history”.
 He’d registered for Credit Simple, discovered his credit score was in the 200s, and decided the best thing was to just wipe it all off the history of the world, immediately and forever.

 Great idea in theory.
 And many people point to other parts of the world where there’s such a thing as “the right to be forgotten“, where you can apply to have things wiped.